 While plastic-mulched raised beds reduce the risk associated with flooding, they do not protect against freezing temperatures, strong winds and hail.
 Fruit and foliage exposed to rainfall are susceptible to disease, which, if not treated, can further reduce yield and quality.

-Beginning October 2002 and lasting through May 2003, a study was conducted at the Noble Foundation Horticulture Center in our 23-foot by 68-foot triple side-vent hoop house to evaluate the performance of five commercial strawberry varieties: Chandler, "Camarosa," "Sweet Charlie," "Treasure," "Gaviota" and one experimental line, "JP4," grown in a hoop house environment.
+Beginning October 2002 and lasting through May 2003, a study was conducted at the Noble Research Institute Horticulture Center in our 23-foot by 68-foot triple side-vent hoop house to evaluate the performance of five commercial strawberry varieties: Chandler, "Camarosa," "Sweet Charlie," "Treasure," "Gaviota" and one experimental line, "JP4," grown in a hoop house environment.
 The variety Jemstar was not included due to a lack of availability.

 On Oct.
 1, three rows of transplants (produced from tip cuttings obtained from Canada) were set into each of four beds.
 Rows were spaced 12 inches apart with individual plants in each row spaced 16 inches apart.
 Each variety (treatment) was replicated four times with each of the four beds serving as a replication.
 Each treatment contained 80 plants, 20 per replication.
 The hoop house remained fully vented October through February to limit the amount of premature fruiting.
 Beginning March 1, the vents were adjusted as needed to maintain a target daytime temperature of 80 degrees F.

 Harvest began on April 4 and ended May 23.
 Results for marketable weight and berry size are reported in Table 1.